 Turmeric, the exotic spice, can help you deal with allergies.
 It inhibits the release of histamine, a chemical that is released by our bodies during allergic reactions and causes symptoms like sneezing and a runny nose.7 Traditionally, Southeast Asian communities have also used turmeric to tackle nose clogging colds and coughs.
 Curcumin, a compound present in turmeric, has antioxidant and anti-inflammatory properties and is thought to be responsible for these beneficial properties.

-How to use: Add a teaspoon of turmeric powder to a glass of milk and boil.
-Drink this healing remedy twice or thrice a day.
-8
+How to use: Add a teaspoon of turmeric powder to a glass of

 A cup of yogurt can help you deal with pollen allergies as well as prevent colds.9 Yogurt can also lessen the duration and severity of respiratory tract infections which cause a blocked nose.
 10 Beneficial bacteria (probiotics) present in yogurt are considered to be responsible for these health-promoting properties.